dotMargui/blog/_posts/2018-07-21-goinghome.md

 Before heading home to Lidköping,  we stopped to eat gelato and check out (and laugh at) the weird, blue train station in Vara.

 After taking a quick break at home and making paleo and non-paleo egg sandwiches, we went to LARS to join Zira, Makko and Phil.
 Meeting with friends was good, prog was good, food was good, Makko's cherries were good, and I believe their beer was also pretty good.
-It may sound crazy, but it ended up being exactly what a needed after a pair of flights.
+It may sound crazy, but it ended up being exactly what I needed after a pair of flights.
 I missed those guys, they're good people and fun to be around.

 It's great to be back home.